Red Light Therapy For Muscle Recovery

 Pro Athletes Use Red Light Therapy for Muscle Recovery

 TJ Dillashaw: He holds the current championship title in the UFC bantamweight division.
 At 32 years, he participates in one of the most physically demanding sport available.
-TJ advocates for the use of Infraredi, particularly for aging athletes who are seeking to stay healthy.
-In 2018, he published a guest post which emphasized on the importance of Infraredi in muscle recovery.
+TJ advocates for the use of red light therapy, particularly for ageing athletes who are seeking to stay healthy.
+In 2018, he published a guest post which emphasised on the importance of red light therapy in muscle recovery.

 A faster rate of recovery for pro volleyball players using red light therapy: Beach volleyball involves more muscular effort at the stomach and leg regions.
 However, elite players benefit greatly from the application of red light therapy.